-The demand for R programming language and the number of people using it is increasing rapidly in the recent years.
-It is evident from its TIOBE ranking which has significantly improved by four places moving up from 14 to 10.
-For data scientist, R stands as the number one choice for statistics, graphic representation, and data visualization analysis.
+The demand for R programming language and the number of people using it is increasing rapidly in recent years.
+For the past several months, it had struggled to find a place in the top 10.
+But it is evident from its TIOBE ranking that R has significantly improved by 13 places moving up from 22 to 9 in the last one year.
+For data scientists, R stands as the number one choice for statistics, graphic representation, and data visualization analysis.
 It has turned into a Big Data tool and finds its uses in machine learning, and some areas of scientific computing too.
-The scope and future of R programming look quite promising, and it is definitely stable and profitable career choice for people interested in data science.
+The scope and future of R programming look quite promising, and it is definitely a stable and profitable career choice for people interested in data science.

-So this concludes the list of most popular programming languages you should learn in 2018.
-I hope this article helps you choose the right language career path based on your interests and the type of software development you would like to indulge in.
-Since each language has its pros and cons, take your time in weighing each option and choose accordingly.
+This concludes the list of the most popular programming languages you should learn in 2020.
+I hope this programming language rating in this article helps you choose the right language career path based on your interests and the type of software development you would like to indulge in.
+Each language has its pros and cons, so take your time in weighing each option and choose accordingly.
 More importantly, make sure you hold a good command over the language you choose for programming.
 Until then, enjoy coding!